mdnayeemsarker/RestApiCall/README.md

 ## Getting To Know MD NAYEEM SARKER

-* Yeoman has a heart of gold.
+* MD NAYEEM SARKER has a heart of gold.
-* Yeoman is a person with feelings and opinions, but is very easy to work with.
+* MD NAYEEM SARKER is a person with feelings and opinions, but is very easy to work with.
-* Yeoman can be too opinionated at times but is easily convinced not to be.
+* MD NAYEEM SARKER can be too opinionated at times but is easily convinced not to be.
 * Feel free to [learn more about MD NAYEEM SARKER](https://github.com/mdnayeemsarker).

 ## License